spamhaus/spamassassin-dqs/README.md

 #### What is DQS

-DQS is a set of DNSBLs with real time updates.
+DQS (acronym for Data Query Service) is a set of DNSBLs with real time updates operated by Spamhaus Technology ([https://www.spamhaustech.com](https://www.spamhaustech.com))

+***

+#### What are the zones available with DQS

+All zones and their meaning with all possible return codes are documented [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html)

 ***